ArnoVdH/photoblog/content/timeline.md

 * CM holiday to Kell am See, Germany

 ### 2002
-* CM holiday to Heer-sur-Meuse
+* CM holiday to Heer-sur-Meuse, Belgium

 ### 2001
 * Started wearing glasses